SantoriniDave.com

 My Recommendation:

 Buy a Universal Travel Adapter that includes 3 or 4 USB/USB-C ports.
-Hotel rooms in Greece (especially older boutique ones) often have limited outlets.
+Hotel rooms in Greece (especially older boutique ones) have limited outlets.
 Being able to charge two phones, a watch, and a camera from a single wall socket is a huge convenience.

 What is the best luggage for Greece?
 (Backpack vs. Suitcase)